Dead of the Day: 05-29-1971

 San Francisco, California

 There are several fine shows on this date, but we gotta go back to the infamous evening at the Fillmore West in 1971 for our Dead of the Day.
 The show gets going with a Casey Jones, right as the crowd was starting to feel the effects of the acid-laced cider that had been passed around earlier.
-Unfortunately, the recordings that capture the first half of the show are nearly unlistenable.
-Before moving on to the fairly crisp soundboard, however, you might want to check out the first ever Promised Land and the Hard to Handle that is so hot that you can still appreciate it through the tape hiss.
+Unfortunately, the recording that captures the first half of the show are nearly unlistenable.
+Before moving on to the fairly crisp soundboard we have cued up here, however, you might want to click over to the audience recording and check out the first ever Promised Land and the Hard to Handle that is so hot that you can still appreciate it through the tape hiss.

 Recording info